Academic Policies

 Credits from City University of Hong Kong do not automatically transfer toward the Columbia major, although they may satisfy Core requirements or be counted as electives.
 Transfer credits toward the major are accepted at the discretion of the individual academic department and are not guaranteed by the block transfer credit process.
 The Director of Undergraduate Studies in each department is authorized to accept up to 12 GS-approved transfer credits toward the major.
 Some departments accept fewer than 12 credits; students must check individual departmental policies concerning transfer credits and are advised to consult with their GS academic advisor for more information.

-Credits from Columbia University serve to fulfill major requirements at CityU, and transcripts must be submitted to the student’s College at CityU at the end of each semester for transfer evaluation.
-Prior to their arrival in New York, Joint Bachelor’s Degree Program students are given course maps that detail the courses at Columbia University that can be used to fulfill major requirements at CityU.
-While course maps can be used as a guideline in preparing for registration each semester, students are advised to confirm with their academic advisors to confirm that courses taken at Columbia University will fulfill CityU major requirements.
+Credits from Columbia University serve to fulfill major requirements at CityUHK, and transcripts must be submitted to the student’s College at CityUHK at the end of each semester for transfer evaluation.
+Prior to their arrival in New York, Joint Bachelor’s Degree Program students are given course maps that detail the courses at Columbia University that can be used to fulfill major requirements at CityUHK.
+While course maps can be used as a guideline in preparing for registration each semester, students are advised to confirm with their academic advisors to confirm that courses taken at Columbia University will fulfill CityUHK major requirements.

-Students at CityU must be studying within one of the following majors in order to be eligible to apply for admission to the Joint Bachelor’s Degree Program:
+Students at CityUHK must be studying within one of the following majors in order to be eligible to apply for admission to the Joint Bachelor’s Degree Program:

 • Business Economics